Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 Paul launched dozens of interconnected nightlife directories and service platforms that eventually served 90% of all

-major adult clubs in the NY Tri-State region and later expanded nationally.
+major adult clubs in the NY Tri-State region which later expanded nationally.

 Platforms included: